ProAccess/place-image/readme.md

 -   cap_label_sep – If specified, indicates separater between caption
     label number and caption, e.g., “: ”
 -   pdf_adjust_lines – Used to compensate for inaccurate wraps in Pandoc conversions to pdf and latex formats.
+It has no effect on other formats.

 This filter lets you specify display of images in two ways: (1) for each image and (2) for all images, globally.